treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 mongo.insert(doc);   // Inserts new
 ```

-Internally, a unique ObjectID is allocated when insert() is run.
+Internally, a unique ObjectID is allocated when the insert() method is being called.

 ### Supplement

-As this example shows, there is no need for developers to worry at all about the process of connect/disconnect with MongoDB; management of the connection is handled by the framework.
-Through the mechanism of re-using connections as they become available, the overhead caused by the number of connections/disconnections is kept low.
+As this example shows, there is no need for developers to worry at all about the process of connect/disconnect with MongoDB, because the management of the connection is handled by the framework itself.
+Through the  mechanism of re-using connections, the overhead caused by the number of connections/disconnections is kept low.

 ## Reading the Document

-Search for the documents that match the criteria; load them one by one.
-Please take care, since the search criteria are expressed in QVariantMap object as well.
+When you search for documents and some of them (or all) match the previously set criteria, it is necessary to pass the returned documents (if any) one by one into a QVariantMap.
+Please be ware, that we have to use QVariantMap here, because the search criteria is expressed as QVariantMap, too.

-In the following example, we use an object that sets criteria as an argument to the find() method, and then click Search.
-Assuming that there is more than one document that matches the search criteria we use a while statement to create a loop.
+The following example creates an Criteria object which contains two criteria sets and then being passed as an argument to the find() method.
+Assuming that there is more than one document that matches the search criteria we use the *while* statement to loop through the list of available documents.

 ```c++
 TMongoQuery mongo("blog");